+Cross-polarized transmission: when the DUT transmission antenna polarization is aligned with the tangent of the test antenna polarization.

 Enhanced channel raster: channel raster with a 10 kHz granularity in bands with a 100 kHz channel raster.

 Geostationary satellite: A geosynchronous satellite whose circular and direct orbit lies in the plane of the Earth’s equator and which thus remains fixed relative to the Earth; by extension, a geosynchronous satellite which remains approximately fixed relative to the Earth.